 Together, these two factors mean that luxury brands have to quickly catch up with those leading the pack in their online offerings but in a way that prioritises a more human brand experience over a sales message.

-This is the approach we took with the Princes Experience page we created for Princess Yachts – a section of the site dedicated to the brand lifestyle and backed up with its own marketing strategy and budget.
+This is the approach we took with the Princess Experience page we created for Princess Yachts – a section of the site dedicated to the brand lifestyle and backed up with its own marketing strategy and budget.
 This page eschews the ‘sell sell sell’ mantra in favour of softer, more family-focused and lifestyle-based design and messaging.

 The result is something that captures the essence of Princess’ brand – beauty, aspiration, craftsmanship – in a way that’s as much about people as it is about yachts.